- 481 All-Americans

 - 32 SEC Titles

 During his tenure, his cross country and track & field squads have been incredibly consistent.
-His programs have won every conference title since the 2014 SEC Outdoor Championship, winning 10 straight titles, and becoming the first program since LSU in 1987-91 to four-peat at the outdoor championships in the 2017.
+His programs have won every conference title from the 2014 SEC Outdoor Championship to the 2018 SEC Indoor Championships, winning 14 straight titles, and becoming the first program since LSU in 1987-91 to four-peat at the outdoor championships in 2017.

 Harter cemented his place in Razorback history in 2015 by winning the NCAA Indoor National Title, the first ever title by a women’s program at the University of Arkansas, and repeated in 2016 when his outdoor team won the NCAA title.
 With two national titles, he remains the only coach of a women’s program to win a title.
 The 2015 indoor season marked another first for the Razorback women when the program received its first-ever No. 1 Ranking when the USTFCCCA released the Feb.
 16 national poll.